asgardphp/docs/quickstart.md

 	phpunit

-This executed the tests that are already in Tests.
+This executes the tests that are already in tests/.
 You might wonder which tests as we haven't made any yet.

 Actually, when we installed the news and the admin modules, their tests were automatically added to the tests folder.

 And when we generated the catalog bundle, the tests were partially automatically generated in tests/Catalog.php

 If you open this file you will notice that some tests are commented out.
-This is because their urls contains dynamic parameters that cannot be guessed so you will have to complete them yourself.
+This is because their urls contains dynamic parameters that cannot be guessed so you will have to complete them manually.

 For the other pages, such as the search page, Asgard can help you generate tests.
 Run: